-Your Insert is designed to be installed into a masonry or factory built zero-clearance wood burning fireplace.
-The masonry fireplace and chimney must be good working condition and built according to the requirements of the Standard of Chimneys, Fireplaces, Vents and Solid Fuel Burning appliances, N.F.P.A.
+Your Insert is designed to be installed into a masonry wood burning fireplace.
+The masonry fireplace must be built according to the requirements of the Standard of Chimneys, Fireplaces, Vents and Solid Fuel Burning appliances, N.F.P.A.
 211 (Latest Edition) or applicable National, Provincial, State or local codes.
 The installation shall conform to CAN/CSA-B365, Installation Code for Solid-Fuel-Burning Appliances and Equipment.
-The factory built zero-clearance fireplace and its chimney must be listed per UL 127 or ULC S610 standards.